runthings-dev/Secrets-WordPress/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A plugin for securely sharing secrets such as passwords.
-Generate a secret URL and share it with someone instead of leaving a password in a chat log or email thread.
+Securely share secrets with a time-limited URL, avoiding passwords in chats or emails.
 == Description ==

 RunThings Secrets is a WordPress plugin that allows you to securely share secrets such as passwords.
 Create a secret URL, and share it with someone instead of leaving a password in a chat log or email thread.
 Set the maximum views and expiration date, so that the secret doesn't lurk around forever.